Avoiding a High-Risk Pregnancy

 Treatment of High-Risk Pregnancy

 Treatment options for high-risk pregnancy depend on the underlying causes.
 Women with pre-existing medical conditions should work with their healthcare providers to keep their conditions under control during pregnancy.
-If you or a loved one is experiencing symptoms of a high-risk pregnancy, speak with a skilled healthcare provider at Susquehanna Health.
+If you or a loved one is experiencing symptoms of a high-risk pregnancy, speak with a skilled health care provider at UPMC.